HariniS11/redbus_project/README.md

 5. Web Scraping with Selenium
 4.1.
 Setting up the web driver driver = webdriver.Chrome()
-# Note: For Chrome Broser no need to install the web driver seperately by default brower having the web driver
+# Note: For Chrome Browser installed the chromium webdriver
 4.2.
 Open the RedBus link
 driver.get(YOUR_URL)
 5. Application Usage
 5.1.
 Running the Scraper
 1. Run the Streamlit: Execute the Streamlit to start the scraping process.
-   Streamlit run main.py
+   Streamlit run stream.py
 5.2.
 Verifying Data Storage
 1. Open MySQL Workbench
 2. Check the database: